 Understanding Bid Bonds and Performance and Payment Bonds: The Complete Guide for Insurance Agents

-Whether you’re a recently licensed insurance agent or a seasoned veteran of the industry, contract bonds can be confusing at times.
+Whether you’re a recently licensed insurance agent or a seasoned veteran of the industry, surety bonds, and particularly bid bonds and performance and payment bonds can be confusing.
 Between the legalese of the contract language and the internal jargon of the Surety Company, insurance agents tend to get stuck in the middle asking “Can we please just get this bond issued?!”
 Fortunately, the basics can be broken down into a few key definitions and explanations so agents can lean on surety experts like BondExchange to secure these important products for your contractor customers.

 What is a Bid Bond?